CATL (Contemporary Amperex Technology Co. Limited)

 Positive: CATL publishes annual ESG reports aligned with GRI and TCFD frameworks.
 The company has committed to carbon neutrality in its own operations by 2025 and across its value chain by 2035.
 Brunp Recycling operations contribute to circular economy objectives.
 CATL achieved an MSCI ESG rating of "A" as of mid-2025.
 The company has implemented supply chain due diligence programmes for cobalt sourcing, including participation in the Responsible Minerals Initiative and third-party audits.

 Concerns: Supply chain transparency remains CATL's most significant ESG vulnerability.
 Despite due diligence programmes, the multi-layered Chinese cobalt refining ecosystem makes full traceability from DRC mine to CATL cell difficult to verify independently.
-The FEOC designation under the US IRA reflects US government concerns about CATL's relationship to the Chinese state and military-civil fusion policies.
+US FEOC and related national-security restrictions reflect government concern about Chinese battery supply chains and state influence.
 Labour conditions at CATL's own manufacturing facilities have drawn scrutiny, with reports of intensive working hours and high-pressure production targets.
 CATL's indirect contribution to environmental and social impacts at DRC cobalt mining sites, through its purchasing power and supply chain influence, represents a systemic ESG concern that corporate sustainability reporting does not adequately address.

 Cobalt Sourcing Rating: Moderate concern.
 CATL has policies in place but independent verification of ground-level compliance across the full supply chain is insufficient.